Billy1203/YihengXue.github.io/index.md

 In addition to studies, I like sports very much and also served as the captain of our college football team.
 I am also good at photographing and I have ever established an independent video studio and was responsible for shooting and editing campus promotion videos and drama videos.
 I have excellent organization and coordination skills as well.
 I was involved in founding the FSAE Formula Racing team and responsible for marketing and management.

-After nearly a year of work, I became more interested in scientific research.
+After nearly two years of work, I became more interested in scientific research.
 When I got the actual needs of many small businesses in Shenzhen, I hope to solve the problems with them through technical methods.
 In the field of computer vision that I am studying, scientific research projects are ahead of industrial projects by nearly a decade.
-It is very critical to how to convert laboratory results into industrial results.
-And I really love to learn new knowledge.
-I stayed up late in order to understand the latest YOLO-v4 on that day.
-Due to the YOLO in my project, I’m trying to use the latest YOLO-v4 to optimize my entire project.
+It is very critical to how to convert laboratory ideas into industrial products.
+And I am really happy to learn new technologies.
+I stayed up late in order to understand the latest YOLO-v5 on that days.
+Due to the YOLO in my project, I’m trying to use the latest YOLO-v5 to optimize my entire project.
 Gradually, I became more and more calm.
 And I have learned to precipitate myself and enjoyed loneliness, so that I can focus more on the scientific problems.
 Scientific research is indeed time-consuming and difficult.
 However, every time I had discussions with tutors or experienced seniors, I would get benefited a lot and be inspired.

 Last but not least, I really hope I can devote myself to scientific research and get this opportunity.